NuriaQueralt/bioknowledge-reviewer/README.md

 # BioKnowledge reviewer library
 This is a Python library to create structured reviews integrating knowledge and data from different types.
 We built a library for a dynamic, interactive and evolving network construction and hypothesis generation process.
 It is designed to build the review network based on the research question hypothesis.
 In Figure workflow we show the workflow of network-based review and hypothesis generation process.

+The library was developed and tested on Ubuntu 18.04.

 ##### Prerequisites

 * Python 3 (we used Python 3.6.4).
 We provide a [requirements.txt](https://github.com/NuriaQueralt/graph-hypothesis-generation-lib/blob/master/plan/requirements.txt) file to set a virtual environment to run the library for the creation of structured reviews around the NGLY1 Deficiency.
 The library + the environment runs without problems in an Ubuntu 18.04 distribution.

 * Neo4j Community Server Edition 3.5 (we used Neo4j v3.5.5).
 The server configuration in `conf/neo4j.conf` file has to be: